-The Student Code of Conduct will be distributed upon each student's first week of enrollment each school year.
+The Student Code of Conduct will be distributed to the parents at the beginning of the school year.

-Staff will receive this Code of Conduct at time of hire and it will be reviewed at least annually thereafter.
+Staff will receive this Code of Conduct at the time of hire and there will be reviewed at least annually thereafter.
 This Code of Conduct will also be available on the BHSC website and will be available upon request.
 This manual will be reviewed annually and updated as regulations or other circumstances require a revision sooner.